chainHero/heroes-service/README.md

 ### c.
 Fabric SDK Go: test

-To make sure thaht the client arrive to initialize all his components, we will make a simple test with the network up.
-In order to make this, we need to build the go code, but we haven't any amin file.
+To make sure that the client arrive to initialize all his components, we will make a simple test with the network up.
+In order to make this, we need to build the go code, but we haven't any main file.
 Let's add one:

 ```
 cd $GOPATH/src/github.com/tohero/heroes-service && \